About School of Biological and Environmental Sciences

 We offer a range of taught and research Postgraduate programmes at LJMU – all delivered by academics actively involved in ground-breaking research.

-- Postgraduate Research opportunities to achieve a MPhil or PhD
+- Postgraduate Research Opportunities for both MPhil and PhD certificates

 All our programmes offer an innovative, research-led, employability-focused experience to challenge and support students.